 Conclusions

 We developed a deep learning-based method for automatic baseline correction of well logs, namely ABC-Net.
 This method allows for efficient petrophysical evaluation of well logs without the need for manual correction or interpretation which can be time-consuming and subjective.
-Using SP logs as a lithology-dependent measurement, we estimate permeable and impermeable zones along a well for possible CO2 storage zones.
-We train and test our method with data from 389 wells from the Gulf of Mexico and obtain predictions for each well within 420 milliseconds at only 13.6% error on average without the need for user interpretation or manual corrections.
-Ultimately, the ABC-Net workflow is implemented at the well log scale and at the basin scale to estimate the spatial distribution and depth of possible sweet spots for CO2 injection based on lithology from the automatically baseline-corrected SP logs.
+Using SP logs as a lithology-dependent measurement, we estimated permeable and impermeable zones along a well for possible CO2 storage zones.
+We trained and tested our method with data from 389 wells from the Gulf of Mexico and obtained predictions for each well within 420 milliseconds of CPU time at only 13.6% error on average without the need for user interpretation or manual corrections.
+Ultimately, the ABC-Net workflow is implemented at the well-log scale and at the basin scale to estimate the spatial distribution and depth of possible sweet spots for CO2 injection based on lithology estimated from the automatically baseline-corrected SP logs.

 Acknowledgements

 This work is supported by the Digital Reservoir Characterization (DiReCT) consortium at the University of Texas at Austin.
+WHAT ABOUT the University of Texas at Austin’s Research Consortium on Formation Evaluation?

 References